 I think I managed to stick with that regime for a few days, I actually don’t remember how long.

-I do remember that I became increasingly depressed – the numbers on the scale were a constant reinforcement of my inadequacy, and well fed my truly-sickly negative body image in those years.
+I do remember that I became increasingly depressed – the numbers on the scale were a constant reinforcement of my too-muchness and my not-enoughness, and it really fed my truly-sickly negative body image in those years.

 Although, I think that diet was the one that really started me thinking about “who says I need to keep doing this”?
 And “surely there’s more to life than this??”
 So there was an upside 🙂

-What I now think of the whole idea of weighing yourself twice a day is this:
+What I now think of the whole idea of weighing yourself over and over is this:

 A Healthy Body’s Weight Changes Every Minute